-Starwood Capital has approximately 4,000 employees as of December 31, 2021, exclusive of personnel employed by portfolio companies of closed-end funds managed by Starwood Capital.
+Starwood Capital has approximately 4,000 employees, exclusive of personnel employed by portfolio companies of closed-end funds managed by Starwood Capital.
 Starwood Capital's investment professionals have broad operating experience in virtually all real estate classes, with acquisitions and asset management organized into dedicated teams by asset type to leverage expertise and maximize asset performance.